jhpyle/docassemble/_docs/initial.md

 Note that if you use `modules` to import names from a module of your own, you should make sure to define [`__all__`] in the module to limit which names are imported.

+While a `modules` block can import names of functions, classes, and modules, you should not use `modules` to import other types of variables.
+If a name brought in by `modules` does not refer to a function, class, or module, you will get an error if the name refers to an object that is not pickleable.
+Even if the object is pickleable, it is not a good idea to bring it into the interview answers, because that would be like doing:

+{% highlight yaml %}
+foo = 3
+from somemodule import foo
+{% endhighlight %}

+If you have a module that contains constants, it would be better to bring in the name of the module and access constants from the module
+name:

+{% highlight yaml %}
+---
+imports:
+  - somemodule
+---
+code: |
+  bar = somemodule.foo * 42
+{% endhighlight %}

 # <a name="data"></a>Storing structured `data` in a variable